jekuno/milia/README.md

 * revised README instructions

 The last previous release version for Rails 3.2.x can be found in the git branch 'v0.3', but it is essentially obsolete.
-Go with v1.0.x
+Go with the more recent relases.

 ## Sample app and documentation